mohammedfirdouss/mohammedfirdouss/README.md

 </p>

 - 👨‍💻 I'm on a journey to master Cloud Technologies and DevOps.
-I'm a tech enthusiast and an aspiring cloud engineer.
+I'm a tech enthusiast and an aspiring Cloud/DevOps Engineer.
 - 👯 I'm eager to team up on fascinating projects.
 Be it Cloud or DevOps!
 - 💬 Ask me about Bash or AWS, or just want to talk football?
 Feel free to reach out.
 - ⚡ I love wacthing anime a lot and also Christopher Nolan Movies.
 If you need a recommendation, I've got you covered!